http://WhatisTaxed.com: Data-mining the Tax Code

 Ignorance of the law is no excuse.

-2. Compose the question.
+2. Compose your question.

-3. Ask the computer.
+3. Ask the GPO's computer

 Find every section with the required "code-words":